 The West Elm tent shaped frame is Greenguard Gold and low VOC-certified.
 An optional canopy creates the perfect hideaway for sleeping, playing or daydreaming.
 The high quality frame will last years, and can support a box spring to grow with your child through adolescence.
 It’s also finished with a child-safe, water-based finish on all sides.

-A sturdy metal frame is an affordable option.
+A sturdy metal frame makes a more affordable option.
 And Little Seeds’ house bed is a safe low profile twin floor bed that’s easy for kids to climb in and out of.
 The canopy frame offers multiple design ideas for you and a fun, imaginative space for sleep and playtime.

 A great grow-with-me option!
 The wooden trundle bed from Coco Village keeps little ones close to the floor as long as they need.
 The extra bed is perfect for a sibling, a friend, or a parent who needs to be nearby for snuggles or comfort.
 Tuck the trundle away to make more space.